buluma/MozWall/README.md

-# TwitterFontana
+# MozWall

-TwitterFontana is a backchannel visualisation solution for the Twitter Search API v1.1.
+MozWall is a backchannel visualisation solution for the Twitter Search API v1.1.

 The Twitter API connection backend is written in [Python] & [Flask] and the